Tjandra-Putra/RPA-Projects/Data Scraping - Mask Prices/README.md

 ```
 - This program extracts data from a website and save it into an excel file.
 If the excel file is not found,
 it will automatically create a new excel file and store the data.
 Every time when the program is executed,
-it will overwrite the existing data in the excel file and store the most recent data from the website.
+it will overwrite the existing data in the excel file and store the most recent data to the execel file from the website.

 - For this example, the program is able to extract the product "3-ply Surgical masks" details :
 1)Product Name